wxiaoyun/expense-tracker/README.md

 ### TODO

 - [ ] Cloud sync
-- [ ] Optimisation: Transaction List Virtualization
+- [ ] Use Tanstack Table to render transactions table